Criminal Justice (CJ)

 For class offerings for a specific term, refer to the Schedule of Classes

-Description: An interdisciplinary seminar.
-Focuses on issues pertinent to the criminal justice system that reflect conflicting perspectives.
-This course covers the juvenile justice system and related juvenile issues.
-Topics include an overview of the juvenile justice system, treatment and prevention programs, special areas and laws unique to juveniles, and other related topics.
+Description: An interdisciplinary seminar examining conflicting perspectives within the juvenile justice system and related issues.
+Topics include an overview of the juvenile justice system, treatment and prevention programs, unique laws affecting juveniles, and other pertinent themes.

 For class offerings for a specific term, refer to the Schedule of Classes